Nooberieno/DnD-Homebrew/content/classes-subclasses/cartomancer.md

 _Cost: 1-9 Deals_

 You can store a spell from the cartomancer spell list in a card by spending Deals equal to the spell’s level (1 Deal for a cantrip).
 The stored spell must have a casting time of 1 action.
 Only you can release the stored spell.
 To store it (Stock), you must be able to perform the spell's components.
 To release it (Draw), you must either touch the card or provide a verbal component while within 10 ft of the card.
 Once released, the spell behaves exactly as if it were just cast by you.
 While storing a spell in this way you cannot cast it normally without using Draw and only 1 spell can be stored this way at a time.
 Using Stock again causes the previous card to lose its magic.
 An unused spell fades from the card after a long rest.

+**Deals**
 You have 3 Deals, and you gain one additional point every time you level up, to a maximum of 20 at level 20.
 You can never have more Deals than shown on the table for your level.
 You regain all spent Deals when you finish a long rest.

 ### Ability Score Improvement
 When you reach 4th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.